Genusbiz/docs/developers/defining-the-application-model/action-orchestration/actions/effects/set-a-fields-value.md

 ## Set a Field's Value

 Use this effect to set the value for a field in one of your data sources equal to a specified value, a value from another field or a calculated value.
 This effect is commonly used in [Rules](../../../object-class/modify-an-object--or-identifier-domain/rules.md) to set the value for a field based on the value for another field.
-For example, when a user enters a <span style="FONT-STYLE: italic">ZIP code, the <span style="FONT-STYLE: italic">State field is automatically populated with the correct state.
+For example, when a user enters a *ZIP code*, the *State field* is automatically populated with the correct state.

 1. In the **Name** box, optionally type a name.
 The name is displayed in the action tree, if a name is not entered, a summary of the effect is displayed.
 2. In the **Description** box, optionally type a description.